AlejandroFuentePinero/Ringtail_WT_Mechanistic_Model/README.md

 ## Folder - **Data**
 This folder contains the data used for the models.

+- File "Fur metadata.docx" documents in detail how the fur data was collected (the part collected by Alejandro de la Fuente).
+Describes the methodology followed to measure different morphological properties of the possum fur.

 - File "fur_dataset_clean.xlsx" contains the summary values of green ringtail possum's fur properties.
   - "_dataset_" defines the overall dataset to which the value belongs to.
   - "_var_" provides a generic name for the variable.